chemouna/AlgorithmsCatalog/README.md

 * Whenever a recursion tree for the natural recursive solution to a problem contains the same subproblem repeatedly, and the total number of distinct subproblems

+## Greedy Algorithms
+follows the problem solving heuristic of making the locally optimal choice at each stage[1] with the hope of finding a global optimum, In mathematical optimization, greedy algorithms solve combinatorial problems having the properties of matroids.

+greedy algorithms have five components:
+ - A candidate set, from which a solution is created
+ - A selection function, which chooses the best candidate to be added to the solution
+ - A feasibility function, that is used to determine if a candidate can be used to contribute to a solution
+ - An objective function, which assigns a value to a solution, or a partial solution, and
+ - A solution function, which will indicate when we have discovered a complete solution

 ### Longest increasing subsequence

 ### Longest common subsequence problem